Heart Health

 Potassium and Magnesium Citrate

-Doctor Emi carries an excellent, easy-to-absorb combination potassium-magnesium supplement called Potassum and Magnesium Citrate.
-The “citrate” is a compound which helps prevent the formation of certain types of kidney stones.
+Doctor Emi carries an excellent, easy-to-absorb combination potassium-magnesium supplement called Optimum Magnesium and Potassium.
 To learn more about these essential minerals/electrolytes, read: The Importance of Potassium and Magnesium, and Dehydration: Water, Electrolytes and Healthy Rehydration.

 Again, please discuss any changes you wish to make in your blood pressure care regimen with your physician.
 People with kidney failure, renal insufficiency, heart failure or anyone on medications such as ACE inhibitors: Zestril (lisinopril) Lotensin, or ARBs (angiotensin receptor blockers) such as Cozaar (losartan) and others, should absolutely consult their physician before starting any mineral supplement.